craigwashere/100-Days-of-Python/README.md

 Day 83:		Interactive Tic-Tac-Toe (Naughts and crosses).
 Uses Tkinter for imaging and window events.
 I found some stock images of 'X' and 'O'.
 I also found an unwinnable AI to implement, best user can get is a tie.
 I don't even have a winning .png

 Day 84:		image watermarking app using tkinter GUI to handle the file handling and Python Imaging Library (PIL) to handle the image processing.

+Day 85:		A Tkinter GUI desktop application that tests your typing speed.
+I have a master list of words I downloaded from a reading practice website of various lenghts.
+A couple buttons to start/stop/reset the typing test.
+I use a separate thread to monitor typing times.
+When the length of word is matched or greater, the score is adjusted and a new word is retrieved.